 While OSHA’s confined space standards have been on the books since 1913, it wasn’t until 2015 that the Administration issued such rules specifically for the construction industry.
-Construction workers encounter many risks you won’t find in other industries, particularly when workers enter tight, hard-to-reach spaces.
+Construction workers encounter many risks you won’t find in other industries, particularly when workers enter tight, limited or restricted spaces.

 29 CFR 1926 subpart AA.